Annual Minority Health Conference and William T. Small Jr. Keynote Lecture

 For its first quarter century, the Caucus received support and advice from William T. Small, Jr. (the Caucus actually played a role in Dean Small's coming to the School as a minority student recruiter in 1971).
 Following Dean Small's retirement in 1999, Aundra Shields became Assistant Dean for Students and worked with the Caucus.
 After Aundra's departure, her successors Felicia Mebane and then Charletta Sims-Evans became the Dean's Office advisers to the Caucus.
 Victor Schoenbach (Department of Epidemiology), who assisted the

-Minority Health Conference planners beginning in 1991, was invited to serve as faculty adviser to the Caucus in 2005/2006.
-Chandra Caldwell (Department of Epidemiology), who had informally counseled/advised Caucus members and officers since she joined the Epidemiology staff, was later named a staff adviser to the Caucus.
+Minority Health Conference planners beginning in 1991, was invited to serve as faculty adviser to the Caucus in 2005/2006 and served in that role until beginning phased retirement in 2015.
+Chandra Caldwell (Department of Epidemiology), who had informally counseled/advised Caucus members and officers since she joined the Epidemiology staff, was later named a staff adviser to the Caucus and served in that role until about 2019.
 Trinnette Cooper, coordinator for diversity programs and recruitment in the UNC Gillings School of Global Public Health is the current Dean's Office adviser.

-- Eliana Armora, Doctoral student, Department of Health Behavior (meet Eliana)
+- Sophie To (any pronouns), Doctoral student, Department of Health Behavior

-- Rachel Singley, Doctoral student, Health Policy and Management
+- Takhona G. Hlatshwako (she/her), BSPH student, Department of Health Policy and Management

 Education and Community Action Cochairs: